-Putting too much pressure on your abdomen and rectum will require to strain them even more.
-Straining the abdominal muscles and rectum will cause even more sourness and numbness.
+Putting too much pressure on your abdomen and rectum will require to squeeze them even more.
+Squeezing the abdominal muscles and rectum will cause even more sourness and numbness.

-That is the reason why straining is not that great for evacuating the stool at first.
+That is the reason why squeezing is not that great for evacuating the stool at first.
 It takes a bit of time and some practicing of squatting.